-NXP Launches UCODE X, A New RAIN RFID Chip Poised to Revolutionize High-Volume Industries
+NXP Launches UCODE X, a New RAIN RFID Chip Ready to Transform Major Industries

-EINDHOVEN, Netherlands - February 10, 2026 - NXP Semiconductors (NASDAQ: NXPI) today announced the launch of its groundbreaking NXP UCODE X RAIN RFID chip, a move set to redefine the performance boundaries for item-level tracking in the retail, logistics, and pharmaceutical industries.
-The new chip boasts industry-leading sensitivity and a highly flexible architecture, enabling businesses to achieve unprecedented levels of visibility and efficiency in their supply chains.
+EINDHOVEN, Netherlands - February 10, 2026 - NXP Semiconductors (NASDAQ: NXPI) today announced the groundbreaking NXP UCODE X RAIN RFID chip.
+This move will redefine product tracking performance in retail, logistics, and pharmaceuticals.
+The new chip features industry-leading sensitivity and a highly flexible architecture, helping businesses achieve unprecedented visibility and efficiency in their supply chains.

-UCODE X arrives at a critical moment, as global industries grapple with increasing demands for inventory accuracy, supply chain transparency, and consumer privacy.
-With a staggering 52.8 billion RAIN UHF RFID chips shipped in 2024 alone, the market is primed for a next-generation solution that can tackle the most demanding, high-volume applications [7].
-NXP's latest offering is engineered to do just that.
+UCODE X arrives as global industries face a growing need for inventory accuracy, supply chain transparency, and user privacy.
+With 52.8 billion RAIN UHF RFID chips shipped in 2024 alone, the market is ready for next-generation solutions that handle the toughest high-volume applications [7].
+NXP's new product is designed specifically for that task.

-"With UCODE X, we're expanding what's possible in RAIN RFID," said Ralf Kodritsch, Senior Director for UCODE RFID at NXP.
-"This chip combines our most advanced RF performance with flexible memory and configuration options, supporting smaller, higher performing RAIN RFID labels.
-This means even the most challenging items, including cosmetics, pharmaceuticals, and food, can be tagged."
+"With UCODE X, we are expanding what is possible with RAIN RFID," said Ralf Kodritsch, Senior Director of UCODE RFID at NXP.
+"This chip combines top-tier RF performance with flexible memory and configuration options, supporting smaller and more powerful RAIN RFID tags.
+This makes it possible to tag even the most difficult items like cosmetics, medicine, or food."

-The cornerstone of UCODE X's innovation is its exceptional RF performance.
-The chip features a market-leading read sensitivity of -26.2 dBm and a write sensitivity of -23 dBm, allowing it to be read from farther away and with greater reliability than any previous generation [2].
-This leap in performance directly translates to faster inventory counts, more accurate shipping and receiving processes, and the ability to tag products that were previously considered too difficult for reliable RFID implementation.
+The core innovation of UCODE X lies in its superior RF performance.
+The chip features a market-leading read sensitivity of -26.2 dBm and write sensitivity of -23 dBm, allowing for longer and more reliable reading than any previous generation [2].
+This performance jump leads to faster inventory counts, more accurate shipping processes, and the ability to tag products that were once difficult for RFID.

 Flexibility for a Data-Driven Future

-Recognizing the growing need to store more data directly on the tag, NXP has designed UCODE X with a uniquely flexible memory architecture.
-The chip offers six different memory configurations, allowing users to allocate between 96 and 208 bits for the Electronic Product Code (EPC) and an optional 32 bits of user memory [2].
+Recognizing the need to store more data on tags, NXP designed UCODE X with a unique flexible memory architecture.
+The chip offers six different memory configurations, allowing for 96 to 208 bits for the Electronic Product Code (EPC) and an optional 32 bits of user memory [2].

-This flexibility is crucial for meeting new regulatory requirements, such as the U.S. Food and Drug Administration's (FDA) Food Safety Modernization Act (FSMA) Section 204 and the forthcoming EU Digital Product Passport.
-These regulations require businesses to maintain detailed digital records of a product's journey and composition.
-The UCODE X's user memory provides a dedicated space to store critical data points like batch numbers, expiration dates, or pointers to a product's digital twin in the cloud.
+This flexibility is vital for meeting new regulations like the US FDA Food Safety Modernization Act (FSMA) Section 204 and the upcoming EU Digital Product Passport.
+These rules require businesses to keep detailed digital records of a product's journey and components.
+The user memory in UCODE X provides space for batch numbers, expiration dates, or links to a product's digital twin in the cloud.

-The launch has been met with strong support from key partners across the RFID ecosystem, who see UCODE X as a critical enabler for their own next-generation solutions.
+The launch has received strong support from key partners in the RFID ecosystem, who see UCODE X as a vital element for their next-generation solutions.

-"Continuous overhead reading has reached a new level of maturity, and UCODE X is a key driver in that evolution," commented Danny Haak, Head of Product and Technology at Nedap, a leader in retail inventory management solutions.
-"Its industry-leading read and write sensitivity enables truly dependable, real-time inventory visibility."
+"Overhead reading is constantly reaching new levels of maturity, and UCODE X is a major driver," noted Danny Haak, Head of Product and Technology at Nedap - a leader in retail management solutions.
+"The leading read and write sensitivity ensures reliable real-time inventory visibility."

-Zebra Technologies, a major provider of RFID readers and solutions, echoed this sentiment.
-"UCODE X delivers the advanced read and write sensitivity that we need for our next-generation solutions and is designed using the GS1 G2V2 standard to expand the broad RAIN RFID ecosystem," said Michael Fein, Director of Product Management for RFID at Zebra.
+Zebra Technologies, a major provider of RFID readers, agrees.
+"UCODE X brings the advanced read and write sensitivity needed for our next-generation solutions, designed according to GS1 G2V2 standards to expand the RAIN RFID ecosystem," said Michael Fein, Director of RFID Product Management at Zebra.

 Security and Sustainability at the Core

-UCODE X also addresses two of the most pressing concerns in the technology landscape: security and sustainability.
-The chip fully implements the GS1 EPC Gen2v2 'Untraceable' command, a sophisticated privacy feature that allows the tag's memory to be hidden or its read range to be reduced after the point of sale, protecting consumer privacy [3].
+UCODE X also addresses two major concerns: security and sustainability.
+The chip fully implements the GS1 EPC Gen2v2 'Untraceable' command, a security feature that allows users to hide tag memory or reduce read range after a sale to protect consumer privacy [3].

-Furthermore, the chip's high sensitivity enables the use of smaller antennas, leading to more compact and eco-friendly RFID inlays.
-This reduction in the use of aluminum and plastic not only lowers costs but also aligns with the growing demand for sustainable business practices.
+Furthermore, the high sensitivity allows for smaller antennas, resulting in more compact and eco-friendly RFID inlays.
+Reducing aluminum and plastic not only lowers costs but also meets the growing demand for sustainable business practices.

 Availability

 The NXP UCODE X is available now.
-It is a fully GS1 EPC Gen2v2 compliant, non-proprietary solution supported by the broad global infrastructure of RAIN RFID reading and encoding devices.
+It is a fully GS1 EPC Gen2v2 compliant, non-proprietary solution supported by a vast global infrastructure of RAIN RFID encoding and reading equipment.

-With the launch of UCODE X, NXP has set a new benchmark for performance and flexibility in the RAIN RFID market.
-The chip is poised to accelerate the adoption of item-level intelligence across a vast range of industries, heralding a new era of efficiency, transparency, and connectivity in the global supply chain.
+With UCODE X, NXP sets a new benchmark for performance and flexibility in the RAIN RFID market.
+The chip will drive product-level intelligence across many industries, opening a new era of efficiency, transparency, and connectivity for global supply chains.

 References